How often do you find that you are longing for a good night’s sleep.

 - Try not to nap during the day

-- Witch off computers and phones 2 hours before bed
+- Switch off computers and phones 2 hours before bed

 - Keep a notepad and pen by the side of your bed to write down worries